sunsided/janusgraph-docker/README.md

 docker exec -it janusgraphdocker_janus_1 ./bin/gremlin.sh
 ```

-You should be greetet by the Gremlin REPL shell:
+You should be greeted by the Gremlin REPL shell:

 ```
          \,,,/